PoyBoi/mindEase_v2/path.md

     - Need to make a graph-able dataset that can be shown to the user
     - Need to be able to track their moods (use intent recognition)
         - Or I can just use that dataset which I have for this reason

+- [ ] Integrate memory management
+    - It should be like the model should develop links between people and their relationship to the user
+    - Can be used when the user utters their name later on
+    - eg: Lauren -> Mother -> Absusive, Darren -> Father -> Comfort Space